 Your Health Authority

 For information about how to talk to your children about substance use and overdose from your health authority, where available, click on the links below.

 - First Nations Health Authority – Tips and Hints for Talking with Kids About Drugs and Alcohol

-- Fraser Health – Tips for Talking to Youth
+- Fraser Health – Getting help for your child's mental health

 - Island Health – Let’s Talk: Speaking With Our Kids About Substance Use